Linus-Mussmaecher/mooeye/README.md

  * Can use ggez image and text objects as UI elements.
  * Can order elements in multiple types of boxes, alignments, and dynamic sizing.
  * Caching of element positions means a recalculation of dynamic element positions is only neccessary when the window size changes or the UI elements themselves change.
- * Transitions system to change layout and look of the UI while running.
-Changing of the structure requires a re-build of the UI (similar to how an immediate UI rebuilds every frame).
+ * Transitions system to change layout, look and content of the UI while running.
+For larger changes of the structure, I suggest a complete re-build of the UI (similar to how an immediate UI rebuilds every frame).
+Not for performance, but code-readability.
  * Message based communication featuring both internal (clicks) and external (what ever your gamestats wants to tell the UI) messages that can initiate transitions using a customizable message handler.
  * Stack-based scene Manager to make working with multiple scenes in one game significantly easier.